AMES-Robotics-3243-Amperes/Maridia-Preseason-2022/README.md

 * [Libraries](#Libraries)

 ## General info
-This is the official code for the official FRC 2022 Rapid React season
+This is the code for Maridia for the 2022 preseason and the official 2023 First Robotics Competition.

 ## Technologies
 Project is created with: